kguha/lab2/README.md

 be ready to move on.
 If you need help at any time, please ask your Peer Mentors John Nguyen and Yingliao Wang.

-Please review the following concepts from lecture 2 before starting this lab
+Please review the following concepts from lecture 2 before starting this lab:
 * Numbers, strings, booleans, and operations on those
 * Tuples
 * Defining and using your own functions